ROCm/rocFFT/docs/how-to/enabling-logging.rst

    *  The kernel maximum occupancy (estimated by HIP)

 *  **Kernel I/O logging**: Logs the kernel details during plan execution, including the input to each kernel (the data provided by the user) and the final output of the transform.
-The data is logged in its logical shape, as specified by the TreeNode length and inStride members, even if the physical shape is different.

    .. note::